All About T-shirt Quilts

 Crazy Quilt Style

-Traditional Block Style With Sashing
+Traditional Block Style with Sashing

-What: This is the first style of T-shirt quilt made.
+What: This was the first style of T-shirt quilt made.
 All the blocks were cut the same size.
 Interfacing was applied to the back of the T-shirt block to make it stiff and easy to work with.
 The blocks are laid out in columns and rows divided by cotton fabric.

 Feel: Stiff!
 The iron-on backing that is applied to the backs of the T-shirts, is to stiffen them enough so they can be sewn to cotton fabric.
 This can make this style of quilt stiff and heavy.